diegohernandez72/Getting-and-Cleaning-Data-Project/CodeBook.md

 Dataset downloaded from site and unzip under the R folder .data/"UCI HAR Dataset"

-#### Reading the data and variable assignment These functions read the metadata and assign it to the variables "features" and "activitylabels"
+#### Reading the data and variable assignment.
+These functions read the metadata and assign it to the variables "features" and "activitylabels"

 • **`features`**`<- read.table("UCI HAR Dataset/features.txt.", header = FALSE, sep = "")` *this variable contains 561 rows with the cellphone movement's data from the features.txt file.*